mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 php bin/console app:render-search --dumpIndexPath=dump-index.txt --dumpSearchPath=dump-search.txt --outputImagePath=image.webp
 ```

-The search dump file contains a lot of useful information about the query.
-If you want to compare several queries or just see how a query works internally, simply open this file:
+The search dump file holds a lot of useful details about the query.
+If we want to compare different queries or understand how a query works internally, just open this file:
 ```bash
 ### QUERY
 SELECT rowId, column1 FROM table_test INDEXED BY idx WHERE column1 = 1;